EuroLinux/containers-rfc/README.md

 ## Legacy Base Images:

+None ATM.

 ## Issues
 Please use templates.
 If there is no proper template,  consider making an issue about the missing template :).
 If you are a customer with a valid subscription, then you might use our support portal to report a bug/problem.

 ## Changes